mike-north/ember-octane-workshop/notes/01-templates.md

 For now, we'll just focus on this file: `app/templates/application.hbs`.
 Markup you put in this template will be shown anytime your app is on the screen, regardless of URL (we'll get into URLs later).

-## ⌨️ Task: Moving the initial HTML & CSS into our app
+## Moving the initial HTML & CSS into our app

 The goal of this step is to place the starting point HTML and CSS in your new app, and see what it looks like in a browser.